 The central elements at this stage are to construct thoughtful questions, initiate meaningful conversations, and listen.

 As you empathize with your target audiences, problem areas will emerge.
 But the key to finding useful solutions is to define problems precisely.

 A study by the League of American Orchestras revealed that first-time orchestra concertgoers who didn’t return cited parking problems as their principal reason for staying away.
 Musicians can apply that precise finding, ensuring that they not only choose concert venues with ample parking but also communicate parking solutions to prospective listeners.

 Whoever your target audiences may be, you’ll probably uncover multiple obstacles to winning their support, some of which you can address and others that you can’t, at least not at first.

-Delineate specific problems that are likely to have attainable remedies, focusing on motivations and barriers, and then move on to the ideation phase.
+Delineate specific problems that are likely to have attainable remedies, focusing on your target audience’s motivations and barriers to attend concerts, and then move on to the ideation phase.

 With definite problems in front of you, employ idea-generation tactics to discern varied solutions – here’s a list of 18 idea-generation techniques.

 Straightforward problems, such as parking availability, may be conducive to clear-cut fixes.
 But other difficulties, among them, financial barriers, may require more complex responses.

 No matter, for now, generate copious problem-solving ideas without being critical or concerned about practicality.